mohitmishra786/chessman/_posts/24-09-27-PostgreSQL-17's-Combined-IO-A-Deep-Dive-into-Performance-Optimization.md

 ## Implementation Details

-While the full implementation details of Combined I/O in PostgreSQL 17 are not provided in the transcript, we can infer some likely aspects of the implementation:

 ### 1. Scan Type Detection

 PostgreSQL would need to detect when it's performing operations that are likely to benefit from Combined I/O, such as: